Benefits of group insurance plans

 What is Superannuation?

 Superannuation is a retirement benefit offered by employers, where contributions are made (by employer, employee, or both) into a superannuation fund.
-The accumulated amount is paid to the employee at retirement, resignation, or death, depending on the scheme.
+The accumulated amount is paid in the form of annuity to the employee at retirement, resignation, or death, depending on the scheme.

 -